jorge-martinez-gil/codesim/README.md

 # Source Code Clone Detection Using Unsupervised Similarity Measures
-This repository contains the source code for reproducing the paper Jorge Martinez-Gil: Source Code Clone Detection Using Unsupervised Similarity Measures.
-(Currently under review)
+This repository contains the source code for reproducing the paper *Jorge Martinez-Gil: Source Code Clone Detection Using Unsupervised Similarity Measures (Currently under review)*.

 The dataset has been created by Oscar Karnalim: [https://github.com/oscarkarnalim/sourcecodeplagiarismdataset](https://github.com/oscarkarnalim/sourcecodeplagiarismdataset)

-## Overview
+## 🌍 Overview

 This project implements a collection of established methods for measuring similarity.
 In this context, the goal is to detect similarity (and subsequently identify code clones) in Java source code using unsupervised similarity measures.
 It aims to check the most promising unsupervised similarity measures to identify duplicates (a.k.a. clones) in source code efficiently, offering a valuable tool for software maintenance and plagiarism detection.

-## Reference
+## 📚 Reference

 If you use this work, please cite: